primer/react/docs/content/SelectMenu.md

 Individual items in a select menu.
 SelectMenu.Item renders an anchor tag by default, you'll need to make sure to provide the appropriate `href`.

+You can use a `button` tag instead by utilizing the [`as` prop](/core-concepts#the-as-prop).
+Be sure to consider [which HTML element is the right choice](https://marcysutton.com/links-vs-buttons-in-modern-web-applications) for your usage of the component.

 ```jsx
 <SelectMenu.Item href="/link/to/thing" selected={true}>
   {/* wraps an individual list item*/}